-- A. Hats of any kind, sunglasses, and head covering of any kind are not to be worn while in the school building during the school day - B. Attire with messages or illustrations that are lewd, indecent, or vulgar or that advertise any product or service not permitted by law to minors - C. Clothing which exposes bare midriffs and/or backs or with extremely low necklines that expose cleavage - D. Tank tops must have a one and one-half inch strap not exposing under garments - E. Jackets or coats are not being worn during the school day unless teacher approved - F. Mutilated clothing. (excessive holes or rips above mid-thigh) - G. Exposed undergarments - H. Sagging pants, pajama pants or pajamas - I. Shorts or skirts shorter than mid-thigh - J. Sheer Clothing - K. Any adornment such as chains or spikes that reasonably could be perceived as or used as a weapon
+- A. Hats of any kind, sunglasses, and head covering of any kind are not to be worn while in the school building during the school day.
+Head dress worn in conjunction with religious affiliation will be allowed. - B. Attire with messages or illustrations that are lewd, indecent, vulgar or profane, or that advertise any product or service not permitted by law to minors - C. Clothing which exposes bare midriffs and/or backs or with extremely low necklines that expose cleavage - D. Tank tops must have a one and one-half inch strap not exposing under garments - E. Jackets or coats are not being worn during the school day unless teacher approved - F. Mutilated clothing. (excessive holes or rips above mid-thigh) - G. Exposed undergarments

+- H. Sagging pants, pajama pants or pajamas

+- I. Shorts or skirts shorter than mid-thigh

+- J. Sheer Clothing

+- K. Any adornment such as chains or spikes that reasonably could be perceived as or used as a weapon